 Dan Roy - District Manager

-Wendy Benney - District Executive Chef
+Wendy Benney - Area Executive Chef

 With twenty-seven years in the food industry, Chef Wendy Benney has tantalized palettes in bakeries, country club restaurants, hotels and corporate offices throughout the New England area.
 Wendy’s current focus is on local slow foods, sustainable practices, healthy eating and living using the world of grains and re-discovered foods of the past.

-Tadd Stone - General Manager
+Tadd Stone - Resident District Manager

 Adam Vigue - General Manager

 Adam Vigue has been a college food service manager since 2003 and is currently the General Manager for Sodexo at the University of Maine at Farmington.
 He is passionate about local foods because the quality is better and purchasing has a direct effect on the local economy.

 Doug Winslow - Executive Chef at the University of Maine Farmington